Does Kratom Interact With Fluoxetine?

 Fluoxetine is sold under the following brand names:

 Fluoxetine has the capacity to cause mild to severe side effects.
 Everybody reacts differently to these medications; side effects can vary depending on your age, sex, genetic predisposition, diet, and other factos.

 - Racing heartbeat

 - Sexual dysfunction

 - Suicidal thoughts in children and adolescents

-Fortunately, except for sexual dysfunction, these side effects tend to disappear after two weeks.
+Fortunately, these side effects tend to disappear after two weeks.

 Additionally, fluoxetine can significantly increase the risk of congenital heart defects in newborns , and it’s also known to cause withdrawal symptoms upon the cessation of treatment.